 You can do this if you have equity in your home.

-Taking cash out can be used to pay of high interest debts, start a business, remodel the house or for investment purposes.
+Taking cash out can be used to pay off high-interest debts, start a business, remodel the house, or for investment purposes.

 To Eliminate Private Mortgage Insurance

 You can also eliminate private mortgage insurance (PMI) by refinancing if you have enough equity in your home.

 If you’re tired of paying PMI and feel that your house is now worth enough, refinancing is the ideal way to stop your PMI requirement.

 In most cases, you will need to bring the loan to a value below 80% to remove PMI.